-NZTA suspends Onehunga vehicle inspector, contacting 4000 drivers for rechecks
+NZTA suspends Onehunga vehicle inspector, contacting 5000 drivers for rechecks

 "We are unaware of specific concerns relating to individual vehicles however, due to the poor quality of Mr Ranatunga's inspections there is a possibility that some vehicles may have been incorrectly passed.

-"For this reason we strongly encourage people who have a current Warrant of Fitness issued by Mr Rangtunga to get their vehicle rechecked."
+"For this reason we strongly encourage people who have a current Warrant of Fitness issued by Mr Ranatunga to get their vehicle rechecked."

+The NZTA said it had also suspended Jet Tyres and Wheel Alignment in the Wairau Valley as an inspecting organisation.
+The sole inspector at the company, Anderson Lee, was suspended as an inspector.

+The Transport Agency said Lee had failed to check some aspects of vehicles during WoF assessments, and that an unauthorised person was carrying out inspections on behalf of Lee.

-The Transport Agency said it would contact all 4053 affected vehicle owners individually as soon as possible to advise them on recheck options.
+It said it would contact all affected vehicle owners individually as soon as possible to advise them on recheck options.
 It would cover the cost of the re-checks.

+In all, it was contacting 4053 motorists who had been checked by Ranatunga, and 993 motorists who had been checked by Lee.

 Transport Minister Phil Twyford announced last month that law firm Meredith Connell had been brought in by the NZTA board to review 850 open compliance files and had taken over its compliance function because it had failed to carry out its regulatory responsibilities to the standard he expected.